Chocolate Chip Cookies

 Preheat oven to 350°F.

-Add oil and water (or softened butter) and mix.
+Add oil and water OR softened butter and mix.

-Add vanilla, eggs and mix.
+Add vanilla and eggs and mix.

-Makes about 48 cookies.
+Makes 40-48 cookies.

 Notes

-Copyright 2017 Tim Oey.
+Copyright 2017-2024 Tim Oey.
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.